Per the IRS Topic No. 431 Canceled Debt – Is It Taxable or Not? webpage:

-After a debt is canceled, the creditor may send you a Form 1099-C, Cancellation of Debt PDF showing the amount of cancellation of debt and the date of cancellation, among other things.
-If you received a Form 1099-C showing incorrect information, contact the creditor to make corrections.
-For example, if the creditor is continuing to try to collect the debt after sending you a Form 1099-C, the creditor may not have canceled the debt and, as a result, you may not have income from a canceled debt.
-You should verify with the creditor your specific situation.
-Your responsibility to report the taxable amount of canceled debt as income on your tax return for the year when the cancellation occurs doesn't change whether or not you receive a correct Form 1099-C.
+After a debt is canceled, the creditor may send you a Form 1099-C, Cancellation of Debt showing the amount canceled and date of cancellation.
+Contact the creditor if you receive a 1099-C reflecting incorrect information.
+If a creditor continues to attempt to collect the debt after you receive a 1099-C, the debt may not have been canceled and you may not have income from a canceled debt.
+Verify your specific situation with the creditor.
+Your responsibility to report the correct taxable amount of canceled debt as income on your tax return for the year in which the cancellation occurred remains, regardless of the accuracy of the Form 1099-C you received.

-In general, you must report any taxable amount of a canceled debt as ordinary income from the cancellation of debt on Form 1040, U.S. Individual Income Tax Return PDF, Form 1040-SR, U.S. Tax Return for Seniors PDF or Form 1040-NR, U.S. Nonresident Alien Income Tax Return PDF as "other income" if the debt is a nonbusiness debt, or on an applicable schedule if the debt is a business debt.
-See Publication 4681, Canceled Debts, Foreclosures, Repossessions, and Abandonments (for Individuals) PDF.
+In general, you must report any taxable amount of a canceled debt as ordinary income on Form 1040, U.S. Individual Income Tax Return, Form 1040-SR, U.S. Tax Return for Seniors, or Form 1040-NR, U.S. Nonresident Alien Income Tax Return if the debt is a nonbusiness debt, or on an applicable schedule if the debt is a business debt.
+See Publication 4681.

 Caution!
 If property secured your debt and the creditor takes that property in full or partial satisfaction of your debt, you're treated as having sold that property to the creditor.
 Your tax treatment depends on whether you were personally liable for the debt (recourse debt) or not personally liable for the debt (nonrecourse debt).